RV at Winding River Resort

 Horses running past our camper at Winding River Resort in Colorado, one of the best RV parks in the US

 However, the absolute best part about this campground is the horses!
-They offer horse trail rides going into Rocky Mountain National Park during the day and have at least 30 horses on-site to accommodate large bookings.
+During the day, they offer horse trail rides going into Rocky Mountain National Park and have at least 30 horses on-site to accommodate large bookings.

 In the mornings and late afternoons, before and after trail ride time, you get the bonus perk of watching the Cowboys wrangle up all the horses!
 (Which is what you see above, and that’s our camper in the background!)